 Kayser recommends mixing groups.
 "It makes the party so much more interesting," she said.
 "It's great to have a mix of people getting together and creating new encounters, or possibly running into someone you haven't seen in sometime."

 Etiquette expert Beverly Thomas agrees.
-"A variety of people make a party inter-

-"A variety of people make a party interesting - children, neighbors, co-workers, and more," said Thomas.
+"A variety of people make a party interesting - children, neighbors, coworkers, and more," said Thomas.